-Six hours laboratory per week Prerequisite: ART 105, 106 and 108

-An introduction to techniques and concepts involved in the production of interactive multimedia.
+Six hours laboratory per week Prerequisite: ART 105 or ART 106 or ART 107 or COMP 105 or consent of instructor An introduction to techniques and concepts involved in the production of interactive multimedia.
 Projects explore basic interactive technologies utilized in the creation of digital graphics, websites and computer game designs.